 The required medium time in a P2P BSR Control subfield applies on the link that the P2P BSR Control subfield is transmitted.

-NOTE 3 — When a non-AP STA reports a P2P BSR Control subfield to its associated AP, if the value of TID subfiled in the P2P BSR Control subfield matches the TID of an established SCS stream, the report of P2P BSR Control subfield doesn’t changes the parameters of the SCS stream.
+NOTE 3 — When a non-AP STA reports a P2P BSR Control subfield to its associated AP, if the value of TID subfiled in the P2P BSR Control subfield matches the TID of an established SCS stream, the report of P2P BSR Control subfield doesn’t change the parameters of the SCS stream.

-TGbe editor: please modify section 9.4.2.316 (QoS Characteristics element) as follows:
+TGbe editor: please modify section 9.4.2.316 (QoS Characteristics element) as follows: (#22204)